Iterators

 Manual Iteration Using Nested Loops

-The classic approach to traversing a grid—often seen with 2D arrays or matrices—involves nested for
+The imperative programming style for traversing a grid—often seen with 2D arrays or matrices—uses nested for loops:

 /* callback body */